josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌒_The_Public_Comes_Outside/README.md

 This section begins when an intolerable condition becomes publicly recognisable.

 The grievance already exists.
+Students and families have already experienced:

+- pressure;
+- institutional failure;
+- uncertainty;
+- unequal preparation;
+- clinical harm;
+- financial cost;
+- interrupted futures.

-Students and families have already experienced pressure, institutional failure, uncertainty and harm.
-What changes here is not the existence of the problem, but its public form.
+What changes here is not the existence of the problem.

+It is its public form.

 People begin to recognise one another.